 From the Akiruno IC of the Ken-O Expressway: 37 km via the Itsukaichi Expressway (60 minutes)

-Mount.
+Mt.
 Gozen has a very beautiful silhouette that is instantly recognisable when viewed from other mountains, making it a popular mountain among climbers.
-Mount.
+Mt.
 Gozen is also characterised by the variety of mountain climbing courses that are available, including courses for beginners as well as for casual trekking.

 In spring, beautiful katakuris flowers bloom at the summit of the mountain, making it a scenic spot.
 In summer, the contrast between the green mountain surface and the shining blue of Lake Okutama is wonderful.